:quality(82))

 Non-Microsoft connectors require $15/user/month premium licenses

-Complex workflows may need significant troubleshooting effort
+Complex workflows outside the SharePoint ecosystem may need significant troubleshooting

 Tray.io